 When cancer started a fight with David Koch in 1991, the disease had no idea who it was up against.
-Two decades after his initial diagnosis, the executive vice president of Koch Industries is still standing tall and has donated more than $200 million to help combat the epidemic.
+Two decades after his initial diagnosis, the former executive vice president of Koch Industries has donated more than $200 million to help combat the epidemic.

 Nearly half of David’s financial contributions in this endeavor have been directed to his alma mater, the Massachusetts Institute of Technology, which opened the David H. Koch Institute for Integrative Cancer Research in 2011.
 At the time of the institute’s dedication, its namesake was quoted as saying that he hoped millions of lives would be saved within a decade as a result of therapies originating at MIT.